 - Dietary influences on genetic expression and metabolic function

-- Metabolic conditions resulting is system malfunction
+- Metabolic conditions resulting as a system malfunction

 - Mind-body influences on biochemistry and genetic expression